Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Introduction

-Land Surface Temperature (LST) emerged as an important variable for understanding and managing various environmental challenges.
-Physically, LST represents the thermal radiation emitted from the Earth's surface, influenced by how incoming solar energy interacts with the ground or the canopy in vegetated areas~\cite{HULLEY201957}.
-LST is regarded as a critical component of Earth system data by NASA and other international organizations~\cite{king1999eos}, and is recognized by the Global Climate Observing System as one of the ten essential climate variables in the land biosphere~\cite{hollmann2013esa}.
+Land Surface Temperature (LST) is a key variable for understanding and managing these environmental processes.
+Physically, it represents the thermal radiation emitted by the Earth's surface, reflecting how incoming solar energy interacts with bare ground or vegetated canopies~\cite{HULLEY201957}.
 It plays a key role in revealing the temporal and spatial dynamics of the surface's equilibrium state~\cite{li2013relationship, kerr2004land}.
-This knowledge is fundamental for a wide array of applications, including climate monitoring~\cite{schneider2010space, hall2012satellite}, urban planning~\cite{ibrahim2012land, maimaitiyiming2014effects}, and natural resource management~\cite{luyssaert2014land, kafy2020modelling}.
-Satellites are the primary tool for collecting and measuring LST globally at a different scale averaged over space~\cite{li2013satellite}, which offers consistent LST data across large areas with frequent revisit times.
-As a result, many thermal infrared (TIR) sensors have been deployed on satellites, which lead to the development of various techniques for estimating LST at different spatial and temporal resolutions~\cite{wan1996generalized, gillespie1998temperature, sun2003estimation, trigo2011satellite, malakar2018operational, koetz2018high, shen2020generating}.
-While satellite technology has made substantial advances in capturing precise LST observations, technical and budgetary constraints still impose a trade-off between spatial and temporal resolutions~\cite{chen2015comparison, shen2016integrated}. \textit{Spatial resolution} refers to the level of detail captured within a single pixel in an LST observation~\cite{ZHANG2023129}.
-While \textit{Temporal resolution} refers to the frequency of LST observations over time for a specific region~\cite{20201Shunlin}.
-However, simultaneously achieving both high spatial and high temporal resolution remains challenging, as higher spatial detail often necessitates a reduced frequency of re-visiting, while frequent observations generally rely on coarser spatial resolution~\cite{zhan2013disaggregation}.
+This information supports a wide range of applications, including climate monitoring~\cite{schneider2010space, hall2012satellite}, urban planning~\cite{ibrahim2012land, maimaitiyiming2014effects}, and natural resource management~\cite{luyssaert2014land, kafy2020modelling}.
+Satellites provide the primary means of measuring LST at regional to global scales, offering consistent coverage and frequent revisit times~\cite{li2013satellite}.
+Consequently, many thermal infrared (TIR) sensors have been deployed, that led to diverse approaches for estimating LST at different spatial and temporal resolutions~\cite{wan1996generalized, gillespie1998temperature, sun2003estimation, trigo2011satellite, malakar2018operational, koetz2018high, shen2020generating}.
+Despite these advances, technical and budgetary constraints impose a fundamental trade-off between spatial and temporal resolutions~\cite{chen2015comparison, shen2016integrated}.
+Spatial resolution refers to the level of detail represented within a single pixel of a satellite image~\cite{ZHANG2023129}, while temporal resolution describes the frequency of observations over time for a given region~\cite{20201Shunlin}.
+Achieving both high spatial and high temporal resolutions remains difficult, as finer spatial detail typically reduces revisit frequency, whereas frequent acquisitions rely on coarser spatial coverage~\cite{zhan2013disaggregation}.